 discussion on who's suitable certifiers:

-Different purpose may refer to difference source, we are referring to:
+Different purpose may refer to difference source (in practice, receiver accepting what kind of issuer is key point), we are referring to:

 1st, Guideline on Anti-Money Laundering and Counter Terrorist Financing [September 2016] issued @ hkma.org.hk [document's link]

 Paragraph 4.12.4 Suitable persons to certify verification of identity documents may include: